IvanCoelho10/stock-analysis/README.md

 * Results Analysis

 When I change and refactoring my original script was consistent and I could run the code efficient.
+The year of 2017 we have 11 stocks with postive performance.

 ![2017-1](https://user-images.githubusercontent.com/87731897/133012240-2b2e9907-62c2-4711-9c37-1d653f26391d.png)